Remember, remember the fifth of November, right?

 My crystal balls served me well, as a clip of the video was indeed played, and it had the desired and expected effect.
 The next week the song was the highest climber, up at 19, giving DOA their biggest hit.
 But there was no stopping it.
 It rose to five then two, and on Tuesday 5 March, 1985, a full four months after release, You Spin Me Round (Like A Record) sat at pole position, and topped the charts for two weeks.
 It was the longest ever chart climb to the singles summit.

-It’s still a great record, and yes, I was lucky enough to interview Pete Burns as well, for Gay Times magazine back in 2003, a good couple of years before Spin was reissued and made the Top Five again on the back of PB’s memorable stint on Celebrity Big Brother.
+It’s still a great record, and yes, I was lucky enough to interview Pete Burns as well (three years after my first go at interviewing the Ant man himself), for Gay Times magazine back in 2003, a good couple of years before Spin was reissued and made the Top Five again on the back of PB’s memorable stint on Celebrity Big Brother.

 Morrissey later applauded this particular performance of Spin Me as ‘demonic’